Skip to content

 GUI Architecture

-• widgets.py and phenomena_panel.py supply reusable UI components.
+• widgets.py supplies reusable UI components.

 • plugin_panel.py renders plugin configuration controls dynamically from registered plugins.